krishnadevz/krishnadevz.github.io/index.md

 ---
 Hi, I'm Krishna 👋🏻.

 Hello, I'm Krishna and I'm based in Maharashtra, India.
-I am currently working on UX/UI, User Experience Design/Research projects and actively seeking UI/UX design jobs.
+I am actively seeking UX/UI design opportunities and am currently working on user experience design and research projects.
 As a designer, I am passionate about improving the lives of humans, and I always strive to learn something new on a daily basis.

 The things I enjoy are design, writing, drawing, clicking pictures, and making videos.

+* My User Interface (UI) design work is available for viewing on the [Figma Community](https://www.figma.com/@krishnadevz)

 <!--* My design work can be found on  [Behance](https://www.behance.net/krishnakakade) & on  [Figma Community](https://www.figma.com/@krishnadevz).
 *  I am Available for fulltime **UI/UX Design** related opportunities.
 -->

-Contact me at <krishnakakade77@gmail.com>.
+* Contact me at <krishnakakade77@gmail.com>.

 ## Projects